aisyshk/aisyshk/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning C++, developing a software to perform multiple actions via vocal commands.
+- 🌱 I’m currently learning C++, developing a software to perform various actions with vocal commands.